godaddy/gasket/packages/gasket-plugin-nextjs/docs/routing.md

-# Routing Guide
+# Next.js Routing Guide

-Gasket provides the ability to do universal routing, meaning that inbound HTTP requests cause specific pages to be rendered and served up, and you can create hyperlinks among pages where clicking on them allows you to transition among pages without provoking a full page reload.
-This routing is all implemented through the [`next.js`](https://github.com/zeit/next.js) platform.
-We recommend familiarizing yourself with the official documentation, but we'll touch on core concepts here as well.
+Next.js provides the ability to do universal routing, meaning that inbound HTTP requests cause specific pages to be rendered and served up, and you can create hyperlinks among pages where clicking on them allows you to transition among pages without provoking a full page reload.
+We recommend familiarizing yourself with the official [Next.js documentation](https://github.com/zeit/next.js), but we'll touch on core concepts here as well.

 ## Automatic file system routing